 Your Christian Witness

-I’ve noticed some pitfalls from studying the Bible, observing history and the lives of others who are contemporary.
-Not wanting to be victim to the same, I can at least be aware of these pitfalls that could hinder my Christian witness.
+Our human nature is prone to pitfalls of inconsistency that the Bible warns about.
+Not wanting to be victim to the same, it helps to be aware of some of what could hinder my Christian witness from examples from the Bible, from history, as well as from contemporary culture.
 Perhaps what I explore here may benefit you as a Christian artist.

-First, let's differentiate between what I consider your Christian witness, from what is your Christian testimony.
-Your Christian testimony is the deliberate expression of your transformation, as a new creation in Christ.
-It is can be expressed in words, art, music…
+First, it's useful to differentiate between what I consider my Christian witness, from what is my Christian testimony.
+My Christian testimony is the deliberate and ongoing expression of my transformation as a new creation in Christ.
+Each of us can choose to express it in any way we like, whether it is in words, art, music, dance… Go, tell it from whatever mountain is near you!

-But your Christian witness, is the unseen, yet equally powerful, part of your role as a believer.
-It is what is read between the lines, absorbed during the musical rests, or the quiet passages of muted color on a canvas.
-It is your reflection of Jesus in the other arenas of your life.
+But my Christian witness is the unseen, yet equally powerful, aspect of my role as a believer.
+It is expressed in the balance of my life, like the magic between the lines of a great story, absorbed during the musical rests of a marvelous symphony, or sensed in the quiet passages of muted color on a canvas.
+It is the reflection of Jesus in the other arenas of my life, outside my art or creative expression.
 Both are potent in their impact.
 Without one, the other would be meaningless.
-Yet both your witness and your testimony must be consistent to truly be effective.
+Yet both my witness and testimony must be consistent to truly be effective.
 Ah!
 But who evaluates that?

-The "torture" that he describes are his Christian fans, who write “We thank the Lord for your ministry!” and similar expressions of gratitude.
+The "torture" that he described was his conflict at the admiration of his Christian fans, who wrote “We thank the Lord for your ministry!” and offered other similar expressions of gratitude.

 His greatest concern is most telling.
-How was he to maintain his fan base, his financial status that their favor sustains, without being subject to the "torture" of their praise?
-He talks about tiring of his double life.
+How was he to maintain his fan base and the financial status that their favor conferred, without being subject to the "torture" of their praise?
+After some struggle he talked about tiring of his double life.

-What is most concerning are those who commented on the post stating that his views would have no bearing on their enjoyment of his music.
+What was even more troubling were those who commented on his "coming out" post, stating that his atheistic views would have no bearing on their enjoyment of his music!

-Some (not all) famous work, was created by artists whose lives would make most of us wince in shame.
+A surprisingly significant amount of famous Christian art work by the masters of the past, was created by artists whose personal lives would make most of us wince in shame.
 Does that surprise you?
 Caravaggio who created powerful Biblical illustrations that the world lauded, was known for a sordid lifestyle.
 Most of what we know of his personal life was retrieved from court documents, rather like picking through garbage hoping to find something of worth.
 In his brief life, he murdered a man, was known for brawling, even with his patrons, and was constantly fleeing justice.
 Yet he revolutionized painting with his chiaroscuro style.

 The world was moved by the talent of Caravaggio, but he was a sorry Christian witness.
 So what makes a successful Christian witness?
 Most of us, who came to the faith because of the integrity of an effective Christian witness, do not need to have the obvious pointed out to us.
 Those who led us to Christ were irresistible in their personality and character.